Professor-G/MicroLIA/docs/source/Examples.rst

    model, imputer, feats_to_use = models.create(data_x, data_y, clf='rf')

+To avoid overfitting influencing the optimization procedure, 3-fold cross-validation is performed to assess performance at the end of each trial, therefore the hyperparameter optimization can take over an hour, depending on the size of the training set and the algorithm being optimized.

 Note that MicroLIA currently supports three machine learning algorithms: Random Forest, Extreme Gradient Boosting, and Neural Network.
 While clf='rf' for Random Forest is the default input, we can also set this to 'xgb' or 'nn'.
 Since neural networks require more tuning to properly identify the optimal number of layers and neurons, it is recommended to set n_iter to at least 100, as by default only 25 trials are performed when optimizing the hyperparameters:

 .. code-block:: python